Kindread21/FFRK_AHK/README.md

 This was developed and tested using the below setup.

   * Nox instance name to FFRK_AHK (or change AppName in the script to match yours), with FFRK installed with your account.
   * Desktop scaling set to 125% (rightclick on desktop, Display Settings -> Display -> Scaling and Layout).
+Note if you change it, you should restart your PC as not all apps (Nox included) scale properly till a reboot.
   * AHK must be running as administrator to be allowed to Click.
   * Nox 6.2.8.0
   * Android instance 7.1.2